digidotcom/xbee-java/examples/communication/ReceiveSerialDataSample/ReadMe.txt

        1) Launch the XCTU application.

-       2) First, you need to know the 64-bit address of the destination device (receiver).
-Use the XCTU to get it.
-          Add the receiver XBee module to the XCTU, specifying its port settings.

-       3) In the 'Configuration' working mode, select the module you have just added to read the parameters.

-          To get the 64-bit address of the receiver module look for the 'SH' and 'SL' parameters and copy their value without spaces, starting from the 'SH' parameter and immediately followed by the 'SL' parameter.

-       4) Remove this module from the XCTU.

-       5) Add the sender XBee module to the XCTU, specifying its port settings.
+       2) Add the sender XBee module to the XCTU, specifying its port settings.

-       6) Once the module is added, change to the 'Consoles' working mode and open the serial connection.
+       3) Once the module is added, change to the 'Consoles' working mode and open the serial connection.

-       7) Create and add a frame using the 'Frames Generator' tool with the following parameters:
+       4) Create and add a frame using the 'Frames Generator' tool with the following parameters:

           - Protocol:                               Select the protocol of your device.
           - Frame type:                             Select a 64-bit Transmit Request frame.
           - Frame ID:                               01
-          - 64-bit dest. address:                   Use the SH and SL values you copied before.
+          - 64-bit dest. address:                   Use the 64-bit address you copied before.
           - 16-bit dest. address (only if present): FF FE
           - Broadcast radius (only if present):     00
           - Options:                                00
           - RF data (ASCII):                        Hello XBee!

-       8) Send this frame and check the launched application output console:
+       5) Send this frame and check the launched application output console:
           The packet has been received and a line containing the data included in the 'RF data' field of the sent frame is printed out: